victorjz/udacity-fullstack-P4/README-tasks.md

 ## Corrections since last submission
 * `README.txt` is replaced with this file to make use of github markdown
 * Description in `cron.yaml` updated to reflect change in time period
+* Additional statement for Task 2.
+* The method for generating a key for `Speaker` now uses an allocated id instead of the speaker name.
+Affected code revised throughout.
+Statements in this file are also revised.
 * `Session` and `SessionForm` no longer contain a `conferenceKey`.
 Dependent code revised.
 * `Session` now contains a `KeyProperty` for a `Speaker` key and Speaker now contains a repeated `KeyProperty` for `Session` at which they will speak.
 This changes the methods `createSessionObject`, `_copySessionToForm`, and more.
 * Eliminated unnecessary lines from method `_cacheFeaturedSpeaker`
 * The endpoint method `getFeaturedSpeaker` is now defined
+* Repositioned put operation for better code flow in `_updateSessionWishlist`
+* Projection used for `getConferenceSessionTypes`
+* `_cacheFeaturedSpeaker` changed to accept just session web key instead of speaker and conference.
+Session contains both of these items.

 ## Project Notes and Setup
 These files contain course provided code that implements a fictional website called Conference Central.
 The purpose of the project is to write additional code that adds functionality as described here in [Project details][1]